UPDATED 02:31 18th August 2015

 After making nine league appearances and scoring one goal for Banik Ruzina, Tiexeira moved up to Slovakia's top-flight when he signed for Dukla Banska Bystrica in March 2013.

-He enjoyed a run of games for the club during the 2013/14 season managing 35 appearances as well as finding the back of the net on three separate occasions, all of which came in comprehensive victories.
+He enjoyed a run of games for them during the 2013/14 season managing 35 appearances as well as finding the back of the net on three separate occasions, all of which came in comprehensive victories.